ibm-wsc/cloud-native-linuxone/docs/cloud-lab/application-promotion/promote.md

 ### Remove Dev

-Your first Task will mirror the `cleanup-resources` task at the beginning of your pipeline, but will just cleanup the `dev` resources using the `env=dev` [label selector](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#label-selectors){target="_blank" rel="noopener noreferrer"}.
+Your first Task will mirror the `cleanup-resources` task at the beginning of your pipeline, but will just cleanup the `dev` resources using the `env=dev` [label selector](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#label-selectors){target="_blank" rel="noopener"}.

 1. Go back to editing your pipeline via `Actions -> Edit Pipeline`